chen709847237/SSL-GCN/README.md

 ## Compound Toxicity Prediction Based onSemi-supervised Learning and GraphConvolutional Neural Network

 In this repository:
-We provide Python scripts to reproduce the experiments for conventional ML models, SL -GCN and SSL-GCN comparisons.
+We provide Python scripts to reproduce the experiments for conventional ML models, SL-GCN and SSL-GCN comparisons.

 ## Requirements
 * Anaconda 4.10.1